hyperledger-archives/ursa-rfcs/text/delegatable_cdd/README.md

 Most of the implemented logic follows the paper with the corrections called out in the code.
 At several places, computations like e(a, b)<sup>c</sup> have been replaced with e(a<sup>c</sup>, b) since they are about 30% faster.
 Attempts are made to replace computations in G2 with computations in G1 inside pairings.
-Regarding the implementation of `verify_fast` function, it applies this observation to pairings: if it needs to be cheched that a == b and c == d and e == f, then choose a random number `r` and check whether (a-b) + (c-d)\*r + (e-f)\*r<sup>2</sup> == 0.
+Regarding the implementation of `verify_fast` function, it applies this observation to pairings: if it needs to be checked that a == b and c == d and e == f, then choose a random number `r` and check whether (a-b) + (c-d)\*r + (e-f)\*r<sup>2</sup> == 0.
 This is because this degree 2 polynomial can have at most 2 roots and if r is not a root then all the coefficients must be 0.
 If r is a randomly chosen element from a sufficiently large set, then the chances of r being a root are negligible.
 In a pairing scenario if verifier had to check if e(a,b) = 1, e(c, d) = 1 and e(f, g) = 1,
     - pick a random value r in Z<sub>p\*</sub> and
     - check e(a,b) \* e(c,d)<sup>r</sup> \* e(f,g)<sup>r<sup>2</sup></sup> equals 1